open-make/openmakewebsite/content/blog/2024-01-18-gaudilabs/index.en.md

 As mentioned earlier the idea of doing the small-scale heat blocks came from Yan, the engineer from Oslo.
 The clever part of this device is inspired by someone else who shared the idea with me.
 I'm using open software such as KiCad, which is an open PCB design software and it’s very capable and good.
 I try to use the technology in a fun way.
 I'm using a lot of the PCB manufacturing in China.
-The PocketPCR uses an aluminium PCB, which is used for like power LEDs.
+The Pocket-PCR uses an aluminium PCB, which is used for like power LEDs.
 You often see these power LEDs on aluminium PCBs.
 I get inspired by technologies that are available and easily accessible.
 I decided to do this cooler with the aluminium PCB technology because it's cheap and easily available.
 I'm not trying to go into milling something specific for my application.
 I try to use the building blocks that are there and available.
 Of course, 3D printing is another important development that wouldn't be possible without open-source hardware and software.
 I like 3D printing as it is easy to share the 3D files.
 I usually use Thingiverse.
 I'm trying to use and promote a bit these platforms that do work in the open-source community.